ContainerSSH/ContainerSSH/.github/ISSUE_TEMPLATE/support.md

 ---
 name: Support request
-about: If you need help using ContainerSSH
+about: If you need help with ContainerSSH
 title: ''
 labels: support
-assignees: janoszen
+assignees: @ContainerSSH/support

 ---

-## Please describe what you need help with
+## Please describe what you need help with:

 ...

-## Have you read the readme in its entirety?
+## Have you read the [troubleshooting guide](https://containerssh.io/reference/troubleshooting/)?

+Knowing this information helps us avoid unnecessary questions.

 ...

 ## What have you tried to resolve this problem?

+Describing the steps you went through helps us not ask unnecessary questions.

 ...